AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/running-the-show/midi-dmx-or-audio-triggering.md

 with all pins wired straight through, i.e. 1-1, 2-2 and 3-3).

-GPIO uses a contact closure for trigger which is connected using a dedicated jack socket, currently only on the Arena, Tiger Touch II and Sapphire Touch consoles.
+GPIO uses a contact closure for trigger which is connected using a dedicated jack socket, currently only on the Diamond 9, Arena, Tiger Touch II and Sapphire Touch consoles.
+The Diamond 9 additionally has a 15-pin D connector for GPIO trigger.
 The TNP can optionally have a GPIO input fitted, contact Avolites.

 Most console hardware has a standard 5-pin MIDI connector,